-The office of Citizenship and Off-Campus Life provides support for students living off-campus.
-The office advises the Off-Campus Coalition as well as serves as a liaison for the neighborhood.
+Residence Life and Housing provides support for students living off-campus and advises the Off-Campus Coalition as well as serves as a liaison for the neighborhood.
 Providence College expects all students to abide by the “Good Neighbor Policy”.
 A cornerstone of off-campus living is citizenship in which students are provided opportunities to engage in on-going service in the community.
 The office also supports service groups and coordinates Urban Action, a three-day volunteer project for incoming first-year students.

 All freshman, sophomore and junior students are required to live on-campus.
 Only seniors are allowed to apply to live off-campus.
 Students are advised not to sign leases until that permission has been granted.
 Graduate students, married students, and local students living with parents are exempt from this permission requirement.

-All students living off-campus, including commuter students, are required to register their local off-campus address, current telephone number, emergency contact phone number, and email contact information with the Office of Citizenship and Off-Campus Living by the beginning of the second week of classes by emailing firstname.lastname@example.org.
+All students living off-campus, including commuter students, are required to register their local off-campus address, current telephone number, emergency contact phone number, and email contact information with the Office of Residence Life and Housing by the beginning of the second week of classes by firstname.lastname@example.org.

 Providence College has a rich athletic tradition.
-The Friars play an active role in intercollegiate athletics through membership in the NCAA, ECAC, HOCKEY EAST Association, America East Conference, and The BIG EAST Conference.
-The Dunkin’ Donuts Center, with a seating capacity of just under 12,000, serves as the home court for the men’s basketball team.
+The Friars play an active role in intercollegiate athletics through membership in the NCAA, the BIG EAST Conference, and the HOCKEY EAST Association.

 Peterson Recreation Center